HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 2. Components/section 2-1 Passive Components.md

 > **Key Information:** A *potentiometer is used to control resistance* {{< link id="T6A03" >}} and is often used as a *volume control*. {{< link id="T6A02" >}}

-A *potentiometer* is a variable resistor with three terminals.
+A *potentiometer* is a variable resistor.
 As you turn the knob or slide the control, the resistance changes.
 In amateur radio, they are commonly used for:
 1. Volume control
 2. Adjusting transmit power levels
-3. Tuning circuits
+3. Adjusting the squelch control

 #### Switches: The Circuit Controllers